bbi-lab/bbi-dmux/README.md

 ## Installation

-If you install the pipeline on a cluster with a mix of CPU architectures, then when you qlogin to the cluster for the installation procedure, request a node with the minimum CPU ID level on which you intend to run the pipeline.
+If you install the pipeline on a cluster with a mix of CPU architectures, when you qlogin to the cluster for the installation procedure, request a node with the minimum CPU ID level on which you intend to run the pipeline.
 For example, on the Shendure lab cluster use